bandframework/bandframework/README.md

 ## Downloading and using the BAND Framework

 You are free to use any pieces of the BAND Framework that will advance your own research.
-Please cite the framework, and the original BAND paper, as detailed below under "Citing the BAND Framework".
+Please cite the framework and the original BAND paper, as detailed below under "Citing the BAND Framework".

 ## Submodules